princeton-nlp/DensePhrases/README.md

 Selected 7,500 Natural Questions (NQ) questions to construct a new dataset for our experimentation.

 Process:
-1- Built a BM25 index of the `20181220_concat` Wikipedia dump 2- For each question retrieved the top 200 paragraphs given the question 3- For the same question concatenated all the answers with a space in between and retrieved the top 5 paragraphs querying that string
+1. Built a BM25 index of the `20181220_concat` Wikipedia dump
+2. For each question retrieved the top 200 paragraphs given the question
+3. For the same question concatenated all the answers with a space in between and retrieved the top 5 paragraphs querying that string
-4- Took the union of the two sets of paragraphs
+4. Took the union of the two sets of paragraphs
-5- Repeated #2 and #3 for all 7,500 NQ questions and took the union of all the retrieved paragraphs 6- Wrote a new dump in the same format as the Wikipedia dumps in this repo
+5. Repeated #2 and #3 for all 7,500 NQ questions and took the union of all the retrieved paragraphs
+6. Wrote a new dump in the same format as the Wikipedia dumps in this repo

+Resources:
 - Logic is in [`densePhrases.scripts.sampler.py`](densephrases/scripts/sampler.py).
 - Notebook with EDA is at [wikidump-sampler.ipynb](wikidump-sampler.ipynb)
 - Data can be downloaded [here](https://www.dropbox.com/s/m1j6mry32o55j2i/wiki7500.tar.gz?dl=0) or just use `wget`: